The mission of the school library media program is to ensure that students

 The Library Media Center is dedicated to supporting the needs of the New Washington Middle-High School community.
 To achieve this end, the Media Specialist works closely with the faculty, administration, and students to provide access to resources which parallel both the school curriculum and the diversified interests of the patrons.
 The Media Center is an essential component of the instructional program at New Washington Middle-High School and intends to prepare our students to meet the technological and informational challenges of the 21st century.

 Mrs. Jill Sceifers has been the Media Specialist at NWMHS since August 2002.
 She received her Bachelor’s Degree in Library Science from Spalding University, her Master’s Degree in Educational Technology from Walden University, her +30 from Indiana Wesleyan University, and her administrative coursework from Marian University.
-The Media Center also benefits from the expertise of the Media Squad student assistants.
-Media Squad members for 2016-17 are: Kamran M., Ally W., Hannah D., Lizzie J., Miranda M., Emilee O., Savannah R., Daniele G., Beth K., Andrea B., Samantha C., Erin D., and Hannah C.
+The Media Center also benefits from the expertise of Mrs. Cassie Norman, Media Clerk.
+We also have amazing Media Squad student assistants who help to keep things running smoothly.
+Media Squad members for 2019-20 are: Skylar M., Emma D., Jessica F., Wesley F., Lexi G., Gracie B., Jordan H., and Michaela J.

 Technology The school library media center currently is automated with Follett Destiny (see link on the LMC home page).
 We have 17 computers for student use that are connected to the corporation network and have Internet access, a teaching computer which is connected to an interactive white board for presentations, and an integrated sound system.
 Computers are used for Destiny, research, word processing, multimedia projects, Online Courses, Reading Counts, and various testing.
 Students may use the computers anytime that a classroom teacher does not have them scheduled.
 Teachers may check out digital still cameras, or video cameras as needed.